BA (Hons)Music Production

 What does this course lead to?

-Recent graduates have gone onto roles such as; Producer, songwriter, mix engineer, sound engineer, sound designer, foley recordist, educator, event manager, online music producer, audio editor, live sound engineer, podcast engineer, artist development, promoter.
+Recent graduates have gone on to roles such as producer, songwriter, mix engineer, sound engineer, sound designer, foley recordist, educator, event manager, online music producer, audio editor, live sound engineer, podcast engineer, artist development, promoter.

 Meet the team